-Equipped with your understanding of the general modeling framework, in this chapter you will be introduced to linear regression, one of the most widely-used and easy to understand approaches to data modeling.
-You'll keep things simple and model the outcome variable y as a function of a single explanatory/ predictor variable x which can either be numerical or categorical.
+Equipped with your understanding of the general modeling framework, in this chapter, we'll cover basic linear regression where you'll keep things simple and model the outcome variable y as a function of a single explanatory/ predictor variable x.
+We'll use both numerical and categorical x variables.
 The outcome variable of interest in this chapter will be teaching evaluation scores of instructors at the University of Texas, Austin.